 Prerequisite: VSU 1101.
 Open only to students in their first 45 hours in residence at VSU.
 Continuation of Freshman Seminar I with emphasis on empowering students to make responsible choices in college and in life.
 Includes practical and self-reflective exercises in promoting growth and change.
-Related topics include computer information technology. personal and leadership development, service learning, diversity, and career development.
+Related topics include computer information technology, personal and leadership development, service learning, diversity, and career development.

-WOMEN'S STUDIES
+WOMEN'S AND GENDER STUDIES

-WMST 2010 Women in the Humanities 3-0-3 Interdisciplinary approach to Women in the Humanities, it will explore representations of women and aesthetic works by women.
+WGST 2010 Women in the Humanities

+Interdisciplinary approach to Women in the Humanities, it will explore representations of women and aesthetic works by women.
 Diversity is a central concern of this course.
 An understanding of how racism, classism, and ethnocentrism affect people will be incorporated into each component of the course.

-WMST 2020 Race, Class, and Gender 3-0-3 Also offered as African American Studies 2020.
+WGST 2020 Race, Class, and Gender Also offered as African American Studies 2020.
 An exploration of social class, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequality.
 Includes an examination of the historic underpinnings of discrimination by race, class, and gender and the present status of these issues.
-WMST 3000 Introduction to Women's Studies 3-0-3 An exploration of the diversity of women's lives through essays, readings, and the study of scholarly theories and research.
-The course will examine a wide range of social issues which affect the status of women in an historical context and in contemporary society.

-WMST 3010 Women in Ancient Greece and Rome 3-0-3 Also offered as HIST 3010.
-Issues of particular relevance to women in Greek and Roman society and their modern parallels.
-Topics include social, political and legal rights; the family, marriage, and children; health issues; women and work.

-3 hours credit

-3 hours credit
+3-0-3 Prerequisites: THEA 2800 and THEA 3020, or approval of department head.
+The